sarathiscookie/LaravelProject/README.md

-Website development of a matrimonial using Laravel 5.2 and VueJS
+A matrimonial application developed using Laravel 5.2 and VueJS